22f1001023/odoo_hackathon_community_pulse/README.md

 pip install flask_security
 pip install bcrypt)

-after this run this cmnd
+after this run this cmnd:
 python app.py

 it will give a link like below: